navanxt/Codewars-practice/README.md

 4.Beginner series #4 Cockroach :
 The cockroach is one of the fastest insects.
 Write a function which takes its speed in km per hour and returns it in cm per second, rounded down to the integer (= floored).

+5.Beginner series #5 Triangular numbers :
+Triangular number is the amount of points that can fill equilateral triangle.
+Given a number 'T' from interval [1; 2147483646], find if it is triangular number or not.